History and legend

 There are several smaller rock-cut chambers nearby but the main attention is given to the large four-storied cave.
 From the distance, it resembles an abandoned fort but when approaching it there reveals an exciting sight – the whole enormous structure is cut in the monolithic sandstone cliff.

 Caves have four stories, each successive floor recedes.
-Facade is 29 m wide.
+The facade is 29 m wide.

-Cave in its planning belongs to the earliest examples of Gupta architecture although several details in the second floor show the influence of Chalukyan architecture.
+Cave in its planning belongs to the earliest examples of Gupta architecture although several details on the second floor show the influence of Chalukyan architecture.

 The second floor contains the most amazing sculpture in this temple – a huge, 5 m long statue of Lord Vishnu in his Padmanabha aspect shown in a reclining posture.
 Also, this statue resembles similar Buddha statues in some other cave temples.
 The sculpture is made out of a single block of granite.
 Over Vishnu there is a canopy of multi-hooded Adi-Shesha, king of all nagas, the shrine is adorned with numerous other sculptures as well.

-Facade of the third floor is adorned with numerous sculptures, including depictions of lions and elephants.
-There opens beautiful view through these ancient sculptures towards other green hills and stands of palms below.
+The facade of the third floor is adorned with numerous sculptures, including depictions of lions and elephants.
+There opens a beautiful view through these ancient sculptures towards other green hills and stands of palms below.

 References